 If you’re wanting to send a load or parcel to France from the UK is a fairly easy process and is frequently performed.
-France holds the second largest economy in Europe, with its value of import/export up to as much as 60 percent of the country’s gross domestic product (GDP) in 2018.
+France holds the second-largest economy in Europe, with its value of import/export up to as much as 60 percent of the country’s gross domestic product (GDP) in 2018.

 France’s location offers multimodal forms of transport, whether it be air, road or sea.
-With almost half of the country’s boarder facing seas, this puts France at a prime location for importing loads overseas.
+With almost half of the country’s border facing seas, this puts France at a prime location for importing loads overseas.
 Boarding the western edge of Europe, it faces onto the Bay of Biscay (North Atlantic Ocean), the English Channel, the North Sea and the Mediterranean Sea, which offers a buzzing import and export hub for freight and trade.

 France is the UK’s closest neighbour within the European continent, which makes importing/exporting from the UK to France fairly quick in turnaround time.
 Rail, road and air freight are all utilised in France.

 Goods being posted from the UK to France do not require customs documentation.
 Please visit your courier’s website to find out which items are prohibited.

 When sending your parcel via courier to France, it usually follows a similar protocol as sending packages to places such as Germany and Italy.
 Make sure you’re aware of the shipping perspectives set in place.